Latest News and Announcements

 The 2nd IIFF of the University of Chicago and the University of Tokyo: Perspectives on Big Data

-The Second International Interdisciplinary Faculty Forum of the University of Chicago and the University of Tokyo is taking place this year on Monday, March 13th at The Neubauer Collegium for Culture and Society.
+The Second International Interdisciplinary Faculty Forum of the University of Chicago and the University of Tokyo took place this year on Monday, March 12th at The Neubauer Collegium for Culture and Society.

 Art History's Wu Hung Named CAA's 2018 Distinguished Scholar

-Harrie A. Vanderstappen Distinguished Service Professor of Art History and East Asian Languages & Civilizations, Wu Hung, will receive the 2018 Distinguished Scholar Award during the College Art Association's Annual Conference set to take place at the LA Convention Center from February 21-24, 2018.
+Harrie A. Vanderstappen Distinguished Service Professor of Art History and East Asian Languages & Civilizations, Wu Hung, received the 2018 Distinguished Scholar Award during the College Art Association's Annual Conference which took place at the LA Convention Center from February 21-24, 2018.

-The 2018 Annual Conference will include over 300 themed sessions, covering discussions on medieval tapestry, contemporary issues in Latinx art, and community engagement through the arts, among many other topics.
+The 2018 Annual Conference included over 300 themed sessions, covering discussions on medieval tapestry, contemporary issues in Latinx art, and community engagement through the arts, among many other topics.

 Comparative Literature's Haun Saussy Awarded MLA's Scaglione Prize for Comparative Literary Studies

 The Modern Language Association of America announced the awarding of its twenty-fifth annual Aldo and Jeanne Scaglione Prize for Comparative Literary Studies to Haun Saussy, of the University of Chicago, for his book The Ethnography of Rhythm: Orality and Its Technologies, published by Fordham University Press.
 The prize is awarded annually for an outstanding scholarly work that is written by a member of the association and that involves at least two literatures.